EpicGamesExt/PixelStreamingInfrastructure/SignallingWebServer/README.md

 Each of these will output built files into the `build` or `dist` directory.

 ## Running
-After you have build the server you can run it with both `node` directly or the `npm start` script.
+After you have built the server you can run it with both `node` directly or the `npm start` script.
 ```
 npm start -- [arguments]
 ```